GoogleChrome/web.dev/src/site/content/en/learn/accessibility/javascript/index.md

 ## Focus management

-In the [Keyboard focus module](/learn/accessibility/focus), we covered focus order and indicator styles.
+In the [Keyboard focus module](/learn/accessibility/focus), we'll covered focus order and indicator styles.
 Focus management is knowing when and where to trap the focus and when it shouldn't be trapped.
 Focus management is critical for keyboard-only users.